If you'd like to make some DIY Farmhouse Christmas Signs – check this out. You only need a few supplies and can customize too. Take a look!

 Trust me on this (especially if you are using wax).
 Wax and acrylic paint do not mix, just fyi!
 I used dark wax I had leftover from another project.

 I made my own stencil letters out of poster board and it worked ok, but not great.
 I ended up having to really clean up my letters after I stenciled them.
-(I wonder if a Silhouette Cutting machine would come in handy for those letters???)
+(I wonder if a Cricut Machine would come in handy for those letters???)

 For the wreath, I happened upon a piece of grapevine on clearance at a local decorating store.
 You might be able to find something similar at the Dollar Tree.
 I really LOVE this little wreath, it just makes me happy!